-80°C VIRTUAL USER GROUP MEETING

 Dean Montano, Senior Product Manager, Azenta Life Sciences

-Dean Montano started his career as a Telecomms design engineer for Nokia, and has since worked in product management roles at Braemac Ltd and Promethean, as well as product marketing roles at NXP Semiconductors and Cooper Bussmann (part of Eaton).
+Dean Montano started his career as a telecomms design engineer for Nokia, and has since worked in product management roles at Braemac Ltd and Promethean, as well as product marketing roles at NXP Semiconductors and Cooper Bussmann (part of Eaton).
 He joined Azenta Life Sciences in 2017 as a Senior Product Manager with responsibility for automated sample storage solutions.

 The Challenges of Establishing a Central Automated Biorepository: